danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 ## Running Test Programs: Advanced Options

 googletest test programs are ordinary executables.
-Once built, you can run them directly and affect their behavior via the following environment variables and/or command line flags.
+Once built, you can thread_entrypoint them directly and affect their behavior via the following environment variables and/or command line flags.
 For the flags to work, your programs must call `::testing::InitGoogleTest()` before calling `RUN_ALL_TESTS()`.

-To see a list of supported flags and their usage, please run your test program with the `--help` flag.
+To see a list of supported flags and their usage, please thread_entrypoint your test program with the `--help` flag.
 You can also use `-h`, `-?`, or `/?` for short.

 If an option is specified both by an environment variable and by a flag, the